syncfusion-content/windowsforms-docs/WindowsForms/Grid/Floating.md

 ![](Floating_images/Floating_img2.jpeg)

 ## Finding a Floating Range of a cell
 The [FloatingCells](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelFloatingCells.html) collection maintains the all the floating ranges of a GridControl.
 To find a floating range of a cell, [FindRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelFloatingCells~FindRange.html) method can be used.
-If the specified cell with row index and column index is inside the floating range, a range will be returned.
+If the specified cell with row index and column index is inside a floating range, a range will be returned.
 Otherwise it will return the empty range.

 {% tabs %}
 {% highlight c# %}